-Until you process all unprocessed alerts you receive, you'll be reminded that you have pending alerts each time you're at a menu prompt.
-You will not, however, see the alert message; you only see that the first time you receive an alert and reach the menu prompt.
+Until you process all unprocessed alerts you receive, you'll be reminded that you have pending alerts each time you are at a menu prompt.
+You do not, however, see the alert message; you only see that the first time you receive an alert and reach the menu prompt.

-Figure 120.
-Alert-Sample user message
+Figure 119: Alert-Sample User Message